JuliaImages/Images.jl/README.md

 It's helpful to have ImageMagick installed on your system, as Images relies on it for reading and writing many common image types.
 ImageMagick _should_ be installed for you automatically.
 In case of trouble, more details about manual installation and troubleshooting can be found in the [installation help](doc/install.md).
+Mac users in particular seem to have trouble; you may find [debugging Homebrew](https://github.com/JuliaLang/Homebrew.jl/wiki/Debugging-Homebrew.jl) useful.

 ## Package interactions